The Ultimate Guide To Forex Trading

 This is particularly the case for long-term investments, including investments in bonds or stocks, where traders rely solely on the value of their assets increasing in value.

 Traders can also sell currency or ‘go short’, with the hope that their currency pair decreases in value, so they can re-buy it at a cheaper rate.
 ‘Shorting’ is selling high and buying low, and it allows you to make profits on market trends moving both upward and downward.
+When ‘going short’, it’s important to utilize one of the top brokers for short selling, as not all brokers are geared toward this type of investing.

 Speculate on Rising or Falling Prices